aearly/icepick/README.md

 ### merge(target, source)

 Deeply merge a `source` object into `target`, similar to Lodash.merge.
-Child collections that are both frozen and reference equal will be asusmed to be deeply equal.
+Child collections that are both frozen and reference equal will be assumed to be deeply equal.
 Arrays from the `source` object will completely replace those in the `target` object if the two differ.
 If nothing changed, the original reference will not change.
 Returns a frozen object, and works with both unfrozen and frozen objects.

 ```javascript
 var defaults = {a: 1, c: {d: 1, e: [1, 2, 3], f: {g: 1}}};